 For the vast majority of destinations you will need access to at least $1500 per month for accommodation, food, entertainment and other expenses.
-You will usually need to supply evidence of having access to this amount of money when applying for a student visa.
 Please note that this amount does not include provision for in-country travel.
+You will usually need to supply evidence of having access to funds to support your living expenses for a student visa.
+This amount varies significantly by country.

 In addition to this you will need to budget on a further $150 per month for insurance, $200-300 for visa costs, (some countries require medical exams and tests that cost $50 -$150), and the cost of your flights.

 Insurance and Visas

 You must obtain appropriate overseas medical and travel insurance for the duration of your exchange, in some cases your host institution will have a compulsory policy which you will be obliged to purchase.

 On acceptance from your host institution you will likewise need to obtain a student visa for your host country.
 Although the Exchange Adviser may be able to give you advice and support, obtaining a student visa remains your responsibility.

 Past experience has shown that international students, particularly those from mainland China, may face significant obstacles in obtaining American and other student visas.
 The University of Waikato cannot intervene should you be denied a visa by the relevant embassy or consulate.